-5.18 This is one of the most contentious issues for the community in 2016.
-It resulted in an inconclusive 2016 Public Meeting with the Sussex PCC to address the issues.
-The issues raised by residents together with the other evidence considered by the Steering Group are set out in the Evidence Background paper.
+5.18 This is one of the most contentious issues for the community during the Plan making period.
+One of the events was an inconclusive 2016 Public Meeting with the Sussex Police and Crime Commissioner to address the issues.
+The issues raised by residents, together with the other evidence considered by the Steering Group, are set out in the Evidence Background paper (RNP Support 1).